 - This is the hardest step.
 You recognize that much of what our African brothers and sisters face have a long history and direct ties to the sinful behavior of our elected government officials on the West.
 Famine.
 War.
 Genocide.
 Rape.
 Disease.
 Political Instability.
 Murderous Dictators.
 Environmental Degradation.
 Crushing Poverty.
 You are now starting to understand that the justice God commands for widows and orphans requires us to deeply consider the sins of our governments, and our complicity.
 We carry the burdens of our brothers and sisters.
 Our solidarity with them requires changing our ways to create a better world for them.

 HOPE Positive Africa is a non-profit organization started by Hope Phillips and her husband Paul in response to the desire to prevent other women and children from suffering as Hope did when she grew up as an AIDS orphan.
 Read Hope’s story here.

 We love African women out of the personal, cultural, and habitual problems that have historically prevented them from becoming whole and fully Christ-like in faith, community, and country.
 We work to empower poor women, single mothers, orphans, widows, victims of violence, and the HIV Positive to follow Jesus at a deeper level.
 This includes living with those we work with, eating three meals a day with them, getting involved with their families.
 We solve problems the way Africans solve problems with deep long-built relationships.

 We don’t just “sow seeds” expecting a harvest of love, we sow literal seeds!
-We teach urban gardening at the HOPE Positive Africa house as a first step in our informal training school to help our women and girls become skilled at running their own businesses and contributing to the welfare of their family and faith community.
-Our urban gardening efforts have led to us to purchase two acres of land and to start creating a permaculture farm, a training ground, and permanent home for the future HOPE Positive Africa mini-village.
+We teach sustainable organic regenerative gardening at the HOPE Positive Africa farm as a first step in our informal training school to help our women and girls become skilled at running their own businesses and contributing to the welfare of their family and faith community.